yfyangseu/yfyangseu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/) in the [Perception and Neurodynamics Laboratory (PNL)](https://pnlwang.github.io/pnl/index.html).
+I'm a Ph.D. candidate in the Department of Computer Science and Engineering at The Ohio State University, where I'm fortunately advised by Prof. [DeLiang Wang](https://pnlwang.github.io/) in the [Perception and Neurodynamics Laboratory (PNL)](https://pnlwang.github.io/pnl/index.html).
 I hold an M.S. in Electrical and Computer Engineering from Georgia Institute of Technology and a B.E. in Information Engineering from Southeast University.

 My research interests are in automatic speech recognition, speech separation, and self-supervised learning.